Yola North

 Yola North is a Local Government Area of Adamawa State, Nigeria.
 It includes Jimeta.
 It is a suburb of Yola (Yola South).

 Yola is the administrative capital of Adamawa State in Nigeria's northeastern region.

+Climate/Geography

+Yola North LGA experiences two distinct seasons—the dry and the rainy—with an average temperature of 33 degrees Celsius.
+The well-known Mandara Mountains range is located in the LGA, and the average wind speed in the region is 10 km/h.